ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - a - JS - JavaScript Intro.md

 - what is a variable?
 - declaring a variable
 - declare vs. initialize
-  - if you don't assign a value to a variable when you declare it, its default value will be initialized to undefined.
+  - if you don't assign a value to a variable when you declare it, its default value will be initialized to `undefined`.
 - naming a variable